axelriv62/axelriv62/README-EN.md

 </h1>

 <h3> 👋 Hello! </h3>
 My name is Axel, I’m a second-year student in the BUT Computer Science at IUT de Lens, and I am passionate about application development.
-I am looking for an 8 to 10 weeks internship starting in April 2025 or a work-study opportunity from January to June 2025 to put my skills into practice and deepen my experience.
+I am looking for an 8 to 10 weeks internship starting in April 2025 or a work-study opportunity of 18 months from January 2025 to put my skills into practice and deepen my experience.

 <br>Outside of my studies, I am a football passionate, a big movie fan, a novels and comic books reader, and a gamer in my spare time.
 I am also curious about the latest technological advances, especially in the field of artificial intelligence.